Hydration in the news

 The Mail Online Health Notes quote the results from the NHC survey that one in 20 people think sparkling water contains calories, while eight per cent think it is made with sugar.
 They clarify that it is a complete misconception.
 Sparkling water has no calories and no sugar.

-Hangover cures: The seven best and healthiest ways to recover
+The best ways to recover from a hangover

 Read Abi Jackson’s guide on how to avoid a hangover.
 One of the tips includes drinking plenty of water.